Telefónica: France

 In France, since 2011, Telefónica has a joint venture with the French telecommunications company Bouygues Telecom, part of the Bouygues group, to offer global telecommunication services packages to multinational companies.
 This cooperation was expanded in June 2015 through the creation of a separate joint venture company named Telefónica Global Solutions France, with its own marketing and sales teams offering Telefónica and Bouygues Telecom services packages to corporations.

 Americas

 Telefónica operates the Movistar mobile phone brand throughout Latin America and the Vivo in Brazil.
 In Mexico it occupies a distant second place and it is the largest in Chile, Venezuela, and Brazil.
-Telefónica plans to divest the majority of its Latin American business in order to focus on the core markets UK, Spain, Germany and Brazil and add €2 billion in revenue with this programme.
+Since 2019, Telefónica has divested the majority of its Latin American business in order to focus on the core markets Spain, Germany, UK and Brazil and add up to €2 billion in revenue with this programme.

 Brazil

 Telefónica's largest fixed-line operation in South America is in Brazil, where it provides broadband, local and long-distance telephone services in the aforementioned state, which alone represents the highest GDP of South America.
 It also owns a majority stake in the Brazilian mobile operator Vivo, having agreed on 28 July 2010 to buy Portugal Telecom's stake in the firm for €7.5 billion, after increasing its original offer by €1.8 billion over three months of incident-rich negotiations.
 The Telefónica group has been in the country since 1996 when it acquired CRT, a fixed-line and mobile operator in the southern part of the country.
 The landline division is currently part of Oi.
 In July 1998, acquired Telesp, the telephony operator of the Telebrás system in the state of São Paulo, forming Telefônica Brasil.

 In June 2009, after four big "blackouts" on Telefónica's broadband "Speedy", ANATEL ordered Telefónica to stop sales of its broadband service until improvements were made on the infrastructure to provide better-quality service.
 After the release of sales of broadband internet in August 2009, ANATEL expects the company's service investments to keep on par with the sales.
 On 24 July 2010, Telefónica announced that the number of Speedy subscribers had exceeded three million people.